Ye-D/Meteor/README.md

 * To run the code over tmux over multiple terminals, `make zero`, `make one`, and `make two` come in handy.
 * Finally, the `makefile` (line 4-15) contains the descriptions of the arguments accepted by the executable.

+---
+For questions, please create git issues; for eventual replies, you can also reach out to [19950512dy@gmail.com](19950512dy@gmail.com)